canonical/snapcraft/README.md

     ./runtests.sh

+- If you want to get a test coverage report:

+    sudo apt-get install python3-coverage

 - If you don't want to run the plainbox integration tests, you can skip them by setting SNAPCRAFT_TESTS_SKIP_PLAINBOX=1 in your environment.

 - If you are on 15.04 or earlier, you will need to run: